Workflow Discovery from Dialogues in the Low Data Regime: Introduction

 \section{Introduction}

-Task-oriented dialogues are ubiquitous in everyday life and in customer service in particular.
-Customer service agents use dialogue to help customers book restaurants, make travel plans, and receive assistance for complex problems.
-Behind these dialogues, there may be either implicit or explicit \textit{workflows} -- actions and steps that the agent has followed to make sure the customer request is adequately addressed.
-Booking an airline ticket might require the following workflow: pull-up account, register seat, and request payment.
-However, correctly identifying each of the actions constituting a workflow can require significant expertise, especially when the set of possible actions and procedures may change over time.
-For instance, when shopping online, newly added items and features may require modifying the established workflows.
+Task-oriented dialogues are ubiquitous in everyday life and customer service in particular.
+Customer support agents use dialogue to help customers shop online, make travel plans, and receive assistance for complex problems.
+Behind these dialogues, there could be either implicit or explicit \textit{workflows} -- actions that the agent has followed to ensure the customer request is adequately addressed.